madec-project/ezvis/doc/JBJ.md

 A link to [JBJ Playground](http://castorjs.github.io/node-jbj/) will be proposed, with the input area already filled in with the data used in the pages where the button appear.

-To access the same part as what is in a record (in `documentFields`), you need to select to the `data` part of the input JSON.
+To access the same part as what is in a record (in `documentFields`), you need to select the `data` part of the input JSON.
 So, begin with this
 stylesheet:

 ```json